Edward Burgess (yacht designer)

 Edward Burgess (1848–1891) was an American yacht designer.
-Several of his boats won fame in the waters of the eastern United States.
+Several of his boats won fame in the waters of the eastern United States, including designing three America's Cup winners.

 Early life and education

 Edward Burgess was born in West Sandwich, Massachusetts on June 30, 1848, the fifth son of Benjamin Franklin Burgess (1818–1909) and Cordelia Williams Ellis (1821–1876).
 The Burgess family were merchants who made their money in the West Indies trade and lost it in 1879.